← Back to Main Documentation Architecture Index

 6. QR code contains path → Solana PDA for payments

-Commerce Transaction Flow
+Commerce Transaction Flow (future vision — not currently built)

-1. Consumer scans object QR code
+1. Consumer scans object identifier (QR/NFC/RFID)

 3. Payment sent to PDA (manufacturer cannot intercept)